 Before hitting the streets, browse a map of the area, scout nearby neighborhoods, and get a feel for popular areas, or areas to stay away from.
 For the most part, GPS keeps us connected and on track.
 But even while knowing where you’re headed, always stick to well-lit streets or walkways, and avoid secluded, dark alleys or side streets.
 Unless it’s Diagon Alley, of course.

 Keep Your Goods In Check

 It’s easy to get lost in the sights, sounds, and flavors of Florida.
-But like anywhere new and unknown, stay alert.
+But anytime you're anywhere new and unknown, stay alert.
 This is especially true in crowded areas, where pickpockets can easily access your purse or backpack.
-Try a cross-body or belt bag to keep your belongings close, and be weary of anyone attempting to sell you goods on the street.
-As far as what to carry with you, don’t put all your eggs in one backpack; leave your passport, extra cash, or valuable accessories inside the hotel safe, and grab a valid ID, credit card or cash for one day.
-If you do have any troubles, you can quickly reach the police by dialing 9-1-1.
+Try a cross-body or belt bag to keep your belongings close, and be wary of anyone attempting to sell you goods on the street.
+As far as what to carry with you, don’t put all your eggs in one backpack; leave your passport, extra cash, or valuable accessories inside the hotel safe, and carry with you only a valid ID, credit card or cash for one day.
+If you do have any troubles, you can quickly reach police by dialing 9-1-1.

 Schedule a Check- Up

 Schedule a quick trip to your physician’s office well before your vacation, and ask about immune-boosting supplements.
 Make sure you also stock up on insect repellent, and apply regularly during your stay.

 Consider purchasing traveler’s insurance, just in case you can't make your trip for any reason.
 Check with your bank; many credit cards offer insurance benefits.